imoralescs/imoralescs.github.io/php_laravel.md

 ### storage

 Storage directory holds your compiled Blade templates, sessions, caches, and other files developed by the framework.

+### test

+It contain automated test for your php application.
+PHPUnit is provided out of the box.

+### vendor

+It contain various supporting frameworks, codes and dependencies to make application working.

 ## Artisan